sushilronghe99/myAppSyncApp/README.md

 ```
 #DataBase resolver

-The Query GetTodo use the Data resolver.
+The Query GetTodo use the DynamoDB resolver.
 The request is as follows (request.vtl)
 ```
   {
    "version" : "2017-02-28",